 Individuals are summoned to appear in court rather than being arrested and appear before the Initial Appearance Court.

 Hearings are conducted in much the same manner as the IA Court.
-Defendants are advised of the charges against them, a
+Defendants are advised of the allegations against them,

 return to top

-alleviate the backlog of trials in the Criminal Division and to respond to the community's desire to offer treatment to drug offenders.
+cases to alleviate the backlog of trials in the Criminal Division and to respond to the community's desire to offer treatment

-EDC also has a special component that includes welfare fraud cases filed by the Office of the Arizona Attorney General.
+The commissioners that hear EDC cases also hear welfare fraud cases filed by the Office of the Arizona Attorney General.

 return to top

-The Regional Court Center for early Felony Processing (RCC) was designed to speed resolution of lower level criminal cases.
+The Regional Court Center for early felony processing was designed to speed resolution of lower level criminal cases.

-The Direct Complaint Program handles all felony complaints (typically Class 4, 5 and 6 felonies) from inception, eliminating
+The direct complaint program handles all felony complaints (typically Class 4, 5 and 6 felonies) from inception,

-early communication between the parties and possible case resolution.
+between the parties and promote possible case resolution.

 return to top